xspecter14/xspecter14/README.md

 ---

 ## 👨‍💻 About me
-- 🎓 Computer Science student
+- 🎓 Computer Science Student
 - 💡 Interested in **AI** and **Cybersecurity**

 ---